HEAT DESIGN EQUIPMENT

 Customers include: Municipalities, large maintenance contracts, White House (under Bush administration)

 Mainly exports to the United States.
-50% of sales are domestic, and 50% sales are exported.
+50 percent of sales are domestic, and 50 percent of sales are exported.

 R&D, Skills and Educational needs

 Skills: mechanical engineers, computer engineers, technicians, machinists, welders